jonnyH2O/nimble-vtt/README.md

 ## How to Use

+Start by downloading "ExampleBattle.json", then open up the live demo and import the json.
+From here you can test out the VTT's current features.

 1. **Add Tokens**: Click "Add Token" to create heroes, companions, or monsters
 2. **Upload Background**: Use the upload button to add a battle map
 3. **Drag Tokens**: Click and drag tokens to position them on the map